 When Samuel finally arrived we were thrilled to finally see him but were also flustered to cope with our new addition.
 Just when we thought things were getting better, Samuel was diagnosed with chronic eczema in his 2nd month.
 Seeing our precious son’s body covered with drying itchy skin with little help from moisturizers brings pain to my heart.
 I recalled running to various pharmacies to buy different creams to try on Sam, visited many Paediatricians and were referred to a dermatologist to sought help.
 We finally could do a skin prick test when he was nine months old and found out that he was also allergic to cow’s milk.

-During these dark moments I will always questioned “Why me?
+During these dark moments, I will always question “Why me?
 Why make a small baby suffer from such pain and severe itch?
 Did I eat something wrong to have caused him this?”
 Like many new parents in similar situations, I was desperate to find solutions to manage Samuel’s condition and to find support.
 It was through a friend that I stumbled across Mei’s blog.
-Mei, a 35-year-old mom, started her blog EczemaBlues.com to bring support and comprehensive information to parents on eczema for their child.
-As Mei’s daughter Marcie suffered from eczema since two weeks old, Mei understood how frustrating and stressful it could be for new parents to care for an eczema child.
+Mei started her blog EczemaBlues.com to bring support and comprehensive information to parents on eczema for their child.
+As Mei’s daughter Marcie suffered from eczema since she was two weeks old.
+Mei understood how frustrating and stressful it could be for new parents to care for an eczema child.